githubEdit

 Panicking Functions

 In Sprig, errors within certain functions cause a panic.
-In contrast, Sprout opts for returning nil or an empty value, improving safety and predictability.
+Both Sprout and Sprigin fix all panics, returning errors properly instead.

 Old Behavior (Sprig): Triggers a panic on error

-New Behavior (Sprout): Returns nil or an empty value on error
+New Behavior (Sprout & Sprigin): Returns nil or an empty value on error

 • DeepCopy